coronalabs/corona-docs/markdown/guide/distribution/androidResources/index.markdown

 | | ic_launcher_foreground.png | >= 26 | 432 | 432 |
 | | ic_launcher_background.png | >= 26 | 432 | 432 |

-### Using different tools to create android icons
+### Using different tools to create Android icons

-You can, if you wish us Android Studio to create an image asset, using these names and load in a 512x512 icon foreground and background and have Android Studio create the res folder for you.
-It however may create excessive files that are not used by Corona and may interfere with the building process.
+You can also use Android Studio to create icons([official guide](https://developer.android.com/studio/write/image-asset-studio)).
+However, it may create excessive files that are not used by Corona and may interfere with the building process.
 In particular, if it creates a style.xml file, for now, simply delete it.

 Again, we recommend the simple process of simply copying the right sized files over top of the `AndroidResources/res` folder that we generate and use a simple color background when possible.